dvrpc/link-docs/docs/getting-started/analyzing-multiple-segments.md

 - In the pop-up window, type a name for your project and click Submit.
 - Click the My Studies button at the top to open the panel

 When multiple line segments are drawn and analyzed without being combined, results will appear in the My Studies panel for each segment individually.
-They will have the same name, and Link will append a number to the end of the name to differentiate.
+The segments will have the same name, and LINK will append a number to the end of the name to differentiate.
 Only the first segment and its corresponding low-stress polygon will appear on the map.

 Click the Clear button to remove the results from the map.
 Results can be reloaded into the map through the My Studies panel.